docuracy/Elizabethan_Coastal_Surveys_1565/README.md

 > [!TIP]
 > The geographic scope of these surveys can be examined with [*Peripleo*](https://github.com/britishlibrary/peripleo) on the accompanying [GitHub Pages](https://docuracy.github.io/Elizabethan_Coastal_Surveys_1565/#/5.55/-3.2923/51.6622/mode=points+facet=dataset).

-The transcripts are contained on various tabs in an Excel file in the `/docs` folder ([here](docs)), where you can also find the GeoJSON files used by *Peripleo*.
+The transcripts are contained on various tabs in an Excel file in the `/docs/data` folder ([here](docs/data)), where you can also find the GeoJSON files used by *Peripleo*.
 They can also be downloaded as a single zipped file from [*Zenodo*](https://zenodo.org/doi/10.5281/zenodo.10645536).

 ## Content